grafana/alloy/docs/sources/tutorials/get-started.md

 ```

 {{< admonition type="tip" >}}
-This step uses the Alloy UI, which is exposed only on `localhost` port `12345`.
-If you chose to run Alloy in
+This step uses the Alloy UI, which is exposed on `localhost` port `12345`.
-a dockerized environment, you will need to expose this to other addresses, for example via the argument
+If you chose to run Alloy in a Docker container, make sure you use the `--server.http.listen-addr=0.0.0.0:12345` argument.
-`--server.http.listen-addr=0.0.0.0:12345` when running {{< param "PRODUCT_NAME" >}}
+If you don’t use this argument, the [debugging UI][debug] won’t be available outside of the Docker container.

-For more information refer to [debugging your configuration]
+[debug]: ../../tasks/debug/#alloy-ui
 {{< /admonition >}}

 The alternative to using this endpoint is to reload the {{< param "PRODUCT_NAME" >}} configuration, which can